poloclub/cnn-explainer/README.md

 npm install
 ```

-Than run CNN Explainer:
+Then run CNN Explainer:

 ```
 npm run dev
 ```

 Navigate to [localhost:5000](https://localhost:5000).
-You should CNN Explainer running in your broswer :)
+You should see CNN Explainer running in your broswer :)

 To see how we trained the CNN, visit the directory [`./tiny-vgg/`](tiny-vgg).